SrinivasKoppera/88_javascript/objects.md

 1. What Is an Object?
-(Trainer Explanation)

 An object is a collection of key–value pairs where:
 Key = property name
 Value = data or function

 Example: